Veneers are one of a number of different cosmetic dentistry options available to improve the look of your teeth.

 In 1937, Pincus fabricated acrylic veneers that were glued with denture adhesive.
-Again these were temporary to as there was little adhesion.
+Again these were temporary too, as there was little adhesion.

-Things changed in the 1960’s when Dr Michael Bunocore found that a process called ‘etching.
+Things changed in the 1960s when Dr Michael Bunocore discovered a process called ‘etching.
 This is the use of a mild acidic solution to roughen the surface of the tooth and remove debris often not seen by the naked eye.
 This makes for a stronger surface onto which dentists can bond or stick things down.